-monero-wallet-cli is the wallet software that ships with the Monero tree.
+monero-wallet-cli is the wallet software shipped in the Monero archives.
 It is a console program,

 and manages an account.
 While a bitcoin wallet manages both an account and the blockchain,